Gemeentemuseum The Hague

 The museum building, fully accessible to people with disabilities, includes a restaurant and two cafes.

 Photos: cover by Toni; 1 by Frans de Wit; 2 by Marianne Bevis; 3 courtesy of Gemeentemuseum Den Haag

 How our readers rate this museum (you can vote)

 The Van Gogh Museum in Amsterdam is an art museum famous for its collection of paintings by Vincent Van Gogh, possibly the most important in the world

-The Anne Frank House in Amsterdam is a museum dedicated to Anne Frank and the place where Anne was in hiding during the German occupation of the Netherlands
+The Anne Frank House in Amsterdam is a museum dedicated to Anne Frank and the hideout where she and other Jews tried to escape the deportation to Nazi death camps during WWII

 The Rijksmuseum in Amsterdam is a museum with a one-million-piece collection of Dutch and international art dating from the Middle Ages to the 20th century

 Nemo is a museum, a science center and a popular cultural attraction housed in an iconic building designed by architect Renzo Piano in Amsterdam’s Docklands